 So caught up in this self-appointed task, Kagome was slow to notice the steady sweet of youki in the air, or the pair of molten eyes that hung on her every movement.
 Her powers thrummed harmlessly throughout the nearby area, grooming each nook and cranny until it crossed into demonic energy.
 And while Kagome had not heeded the aura that had tinged the edge of her previous clearing, she could not ignore the way her own energy sparked and cracked as it careened into an unexpected visitor.

 She gasped, turning towards the sound.
 Golden eyes stayed trained on her form, even as a humourless smile crept onto his face.

-"Why hello there." purred the demon.
+"Why hello there," the demon purred.

-"Because I dislike intruders in my forest."
+"Because," he sighed, "I do so dislike intruders in my forest."

 AN: I'm quite taken with a story told in drabbles...so don't expect any extensively lengthy updates.
 Though expect them fairly frequently!